01-edu/public/subjects/zappy/README.md

 ### Time

 - No active wait time will be tolerated.
 There cannot be any blocking when the clients are stopped, or in any phase of the game.
 - The Trantorians have adopted an international time unit.
-Time unit is a second.
+The Time unit is a second.
 If `t=1` “forward” takes 7 seconds.
-- We choose by default, t=100. t is a integer.
+- We choose by default, t=100. t is an integer.
 - The time reference is absolute time.

 ### Objects denomination

 Only the classification of an object can be identifiable.
 It is therefore impossible to distinguish two objects of the same class.
-For example two `siburs` will have the same denomination since they belong to the same class.
+For example, two `siburs` will have the same denomination since they belong to the same class.

 ### Reproduction